What to plant in your Australian garden where nothing else works - Minimalist Gardener

 Austral brooklime (Gratiola peruviana) tolerates damp soils and periodic waterlogging, particularly in shaded or protected sites.
 Its shallow, spreading roots cope with fluctuating moisture levels, while its low foliage provides continuous groundcover and habitat through cooler, wetter periods.

 In poorly drained ground, minimise soil disturbance to avoid further compaction by using a cultivator.
 Plant slightly proud of the surrounding soil where possible and avoid fine mulches that hold excess moisture against the crown.
-See more plants for ponds and wet areas.
+See more plants for ponds and wet areas, or our native meadow guide for wet-tolerant grassland species.

 3. Shaded areas

-Plants that aren’t adapted to shade often become leggy, produce sparse foliage or fail to flower.
+Plants that are not adapted to shade often become leggy, produce sparse foliage or fail to flower.
 Light levels are low, evaporation is slower and soil often stays cooler and damper for longer.
 Plants receive less energy overall, which limits growth, flowering and recovery from stress.

 Traits to look for in shade-tolerant plants